jasiatico/CFAL-Documentation/FFmpeg/FFmpeg_HPC_Usage.md

 ## ⚙️ Prerequisites

-Make sure your cluster environment supports the following tools via modules:
+Make sure the cluster environment supports the following tools via modules:

 - `gcc` (C compiler)
 - `yasm` and `nasm` (assembly compilers)

-You’ll also need a writable user directory for installing FFmpeg locally.
+These should be already installed on the cluster and should work as of the posted date.

 ## 🛠️ Steps to Compile FFmpeg with x264

-Create a shell script or run the following commands interactively on the **head node**:
+Run the following commands interactively on the **head node**:

 ### 1️⃣ Load Required Modules